twhl-community/halflife-unified-sdk/docs/entityguide/map-upgrades.md

 Fixes the Pit Worm's Nest bridge possibly breaking if triggered too soon.

+### Of6a5FixGenewormArriveSoundUpgrade

+Adds a missing `.wav` extension to the sound played when the Geneworm enters in `of6a5`.

 ### OfBoot1FixOspreyScriptUpgrade

 Prevents the Osprey in `ofboot1` from switching to the `rotor` animation